Baseten Delivery Network

 * `auth_method`: The authentication method.
 Use `CUSTOM_SECRET` for secret-based auth, `AWS_OIDC` for AWS OIDC, or `GCP_OIDC` for GCP OIDC.

-* `auth_secret_name`: Name of a [Baseten secret](/development/model/secrets) containing credentials (required for `CUSTOM_SECRET`).
+* `auth_secret_name`: Name of a [Baseten secret](/development/model/secrets) holding the credentials.
+Required when `auth_method` is `CUSTOM_SECRET`.

 </ParamField>